What is low-code governance?

 Allowing low-code developers to build apps can introduce security issues.
 While companies that provide cloud-based storage and services offer access controls and permissions, there are other business risks to consider.
 For example, shadow IT—the use of tools not approved by IT—introduces a lack of visibility into what developers are building.

 The following are additional considerations for risk mitigation:

 - Data oversight is imperative in low-code development to help protect mission-critical data; therefore, developers need to request certain types of data and obtain approval before it can be used in their apps.

-- Companies that provide low-code platforms must show their security audits, compliance certifications, and service level agreements; this transparency will help determine which platform your organization chooses.
+- Companies that provide low-code platforms must show their security audits, compliance certifications, and service level agreements; this transparency will help determine which platform your organisation chooses.

-- Business logic problems may expose sensitive information and compromise your organization’s security; the same protections you apply to software development should also be applied to low-code development.
+- Business logic problems may expose sensitive information and compromise your organisation’s security; the same protections you apply to software development should also be applied to low-code development.

 How testing supports good low-code governance